dianedataeng/dianedataeng/README.md

 Feel free to explore my projects!

-I am a **Healthcare Data Analyst** with extensive experience in public health research and data analysis.
+I am a **Data Scientist** with extensive experience in public health research and data analysis.
 Skilled in **SQL, database management, and health informatics**, I aim to leverage data-driven insights to improve patient care and operational efficiency in the healthcare industry.

-I am currently an **MS Data Engineering student at George Mason University**, working on **data analysis, machine learning, and data visualization** projects.
+I am currently an **MS Data Engineering student at George Mason University**.

 ---